oliwerin/oliwerin/README.md

 My first significant work experience was at Wunderman Thompson Technology (formerly Cognifide, now part of VML), where I built web applications on top of Adobe Experience Manager for corporate clients such as Ford, HSBC, Unilever, and Colgate-Palmolive.
 During this time, I specialized in frontend development, solidifying my foundation in JS/CSS/HTML, learning frameworks from AngularJS to React, and focusing on web accessibility.

 Later, I decided to test myself in a startup environment and joined Contractbook.
 This is where I became a more well-rounded developer and began working on the backend as well, which led me to learn Elixir.
+Currently, I spend a similar amount of time working on both the frontend app, which is built with TypeScript, React, and Redux, and the Elixir API.

 ## Technical Skills 🔩